Exiv-k/shopcart-backend/README.md

 # Simple PHP Shopcart backend

-This project includes a React backend that implements simple user login, adding/removing items to/from cart api's.
+This project includes a React backend that implements
+- user login
+- adding/removing items to/from a shopping cart
+- ADMIN user modifying product availability

 The frontend implementation can be found at https://github.com/Exiv-k/shopcart-react

 ### Prerequisites